 25 January 2021

 We have written a few blogs about Pagespeed and Google’s upcoming Web Vitals update and we mentioned that Pagespeed will become even more important than it already is.
-Many improvements to your garden centre webshop or website are technical and will be done by Garden Connect, but there are some things you can do yourself as well.
+Many improvements to your garden centre webshop or website are technical and will be done by us, but there are some things you can do yourself as well.

 In this blog we will give you 3 things that you can do yourself to improve your Pagespeed scores.